girelaignacio/mpitb/README.md

 #> No missing values found
 ```

-It is also possible to view a summery of our settings where further
+It is also possible to view a summary of our settings where further
 information can be observed such as the distribution of the population,
 the uncensored headcount ratios of the indicators in the whole country,
 etc…